SWijnands01/PCN/docs/source/EndOfVisit.rst

 Below, there is information about the phase of treatment.

-      *Note: This is based on the information from the treatment screen.*
+      *Note: This is based on the information from the :doc:`TreatmentScreen` .*

 .. image:: images/EndOfVisit_3.JPG